-The level of General Reserves is a matter of judgement and so this policy does not attempt to prescribe a blanket level.
-The primary means of building general reserves will be through an allocation from the annual budget.
+The primary means of building the Operating reserve will be through an allocation from the annual budget.
 This will be in addition to any amounts needed to replenish reserves that have been consumed in the previous year.

-Setting the level of General Reserves is one of several related decisions in the formulation of the medium term financial strategy and the annual budget.
+Setting the level of the Operating Reserve is one of several related decisions in the formulation of the medium term financial strategy and the annual budget.
 The Council must build and maintain sufficient working balances to cover the key risks it faces, as expressed in its financial risk assessment.

-If in extreme circumstances General Reserves were exhausted due to major unforeseen spending pressures within a particular financial year, the Council would be able to draw down from its earmarked reserves to provide short term resources.
+If in extreme circumstances the Operating Reserve was exhausted due to major unforeseen spending pressures within a particular financial year, the Council would be able to draw down from its earmarked reserves to provide short term resources.